johnlee-jh/recruiting-exercises/README.md

 # Inventory Allocator Exercise - John(Junghwan) Lee

+My solution parses & identifies input patterns and displays output as shown in the example at https://github.com/deliverr/recruiting-exercises/tree/master/inventory-allocator.

-The inventory allocator class and tests are located in recruiting-exercises/inventory-allocator/src.
+The inventory allocator class and tests are located in recruiting-exercises/inventory-allocator/src

 ## Languages and Tools used
 Java (11) and IntelliJ IDE